fbpx

 At Savvy, we are committed to providing accurate information.
 Our content undergoes a rigorous process of fact-checking before it is published.
 Learn more about our editorial policy.

 Car registration loans are unsecured, meaning you don’t have to put anything up as security against your borrowing.
 That frees you up to do pretty much anything you like with the cash.
 It often makes sense to use a loan for more than one purpose.
-Limiting the number of applications you make is good financial practice.
-No lender likes to see too many impressions on your credit report – and every loan application leaves one.
 If your costs aren’t just limited to government rego renewal charges, that’s no problem.
 It’s fine to add some cash to cover additional expenses too.
+This could include:

 What if I want to pay the loan back quickly?